mike1372/toy-robot/README.md

 Should not be relying on the REPORT command of the robot in the other tests - circular dependency Handle extensibility?
-Deal with the issue of PLACE as the final command as well as incomplete data for the PLACE command
+Deal with the issue of PLACE as the final command as well as incomplete data for the PLACE command Refactor the command file
+More test cases for command input?

 Possible Extensions
 -------------------